 One might wonder how the workmates of the unnamed narrator of Seven Terrors made sense of his failure to return to the office when, after the dissolution of his marriage, he took to his bed and refused to emerge from the confines of his bedroom for nine long months.
 That is exactly where this dark gothic tale by the Bosnian author Selvedin Avdic begins.

 Long listed for the brilliant Impac Dublin Award for 2014, I read this book a few months back but I find its haunting mystery and curious endnotes continue to resonate with my present frame of mind.
-Translated by Coral Petkovich and published by Istros Books in 2012 (available in North America as an ebook through Dzanc Books), it is the sudden visit from the daughter of a former colleague that drags our apparent hero from his self imposed exile.
+Translated by Coral Petkovich and published by Istros Books in 2012 (re-released in 2018 with an introduction by Nicholas Lezard), it is the sudden visit from the daughter of a former colleague that drags our apparent hero from his self imposed exile.
 She beseeches him to help her locate her father who has been missing for years and intrigued, perhaps more by the young lady than any curiousity about his friend’s fate, he agrees.
 Thus he embarks on a most dingy and disorienting detective adventure.